 “There are several important initiatives designed to address these data access challenges, for individual researchers as well as institutions and states.
 LearnSphere, a cross-institutional community infrastructure project, aims to develop a large-scale open repository of rich education data by integrating data from its four components.
 For instance, DataShop stores data from student interactions with online course materials, intelligent tutoring systems, virtual labs, and simulations, and DataStage stores data derived from online courses offered by Stanford University.
 Click-stream data stored in these repositories include thousands and even millions of data points per student, much of which is made publicly available to registered users who meet data privacy assurance criteria.
 On the other hand, MOOCdb and DiscourseDB, also components of LearnSphere, offer platforms for the extraction and representation of student MOOC data and textual data, respectively, surrounding student online learning interactions that are otherwise difficult to access or are highly fragmented.
 By integrating data held or processed through these different components, LearnSphere will create a large set of interconnected data that reflects most of a student’s experience in online learning.” http://www.sr.ithaka.org/publications/student-data-in-the-digital-era/

 What you can do:

 Ask your school what online vendors (like Knewton) they use.
 Ask to see data contracts, the data collected and shared.
+Opt out of Directory Information.
 Ask why your child is exposed to more and more screen time, and industrial strength Wi-Fi at school.
 Ask to have the radiation levels measured, and ask to follow these best practices when using Wi-Fi.
 Ask to have amount of screen time documented and limited to pediatrician recommended limits.
 Remember your child’s classroom, your child, is being subjected to much more than just one end of the year test.